 The Epiphone Les Paul Studio E1 might be the most affordable carved top LP in the Epiphone range, but it squeezes a ton of value in for under $300.
-It came with a solid mahogany body and mahogany neck, just as you’d find on any good Les Paul, and as mentioned, the top is carved, giving that familiar contour.
+It came with a solid mahogany body and mahogany neck (like you’d find on any good Les Paul), and the top is carved, providing that familiar contour.
 What it doesn’t have is the maple cap, but in reality, this keeps the weight down and further adds to its comfort.

-As mentioned, it had a mahogany neck, but to keep costs down, it was a bolt on rather than a set style, but truthfully, we didn’t even really notice while we were playing, and from the front, you’d never know the difference.
-The neck profile was a ‘60s SlimTaper D, which is one of our favorite shapes; it was comfortable and really fast.
+As mentioned, it had a mahogany neck, but it was a bolt-on rather than a set style.
+Truthfully, we didn’t even really notice while we were playing.
+From the front, you’d never know the difference.
+The neck profile was a ‘60s SlimTaper D, which is one of our favorite shapes.
+We found it comfortable and really fast.

 We got some great tones from the Studio E1’s zebra ceramic humbuckers.
-They were super hot, and delivered some gnarly rock tones in both the bridge and neck positions.
+They were super hot and delivered some gnarly rock tones in both the bridge and neck positions.
 Even though they were hot, they still cleaned up nicely, too.
 We got great articulation and separation, with a particularly bright top end.
-There was a surprising depth to the tones from this guitar, and it was much closer to a regular Paul than the price might make you think.
+There was a surprising depth to the tones from this guitar, and it was much closer to a regular Paul than the price might lead you to believe.

-The hardware selection on this Les Paul was exactly as we expected to see.
-A tune-o-matic bridge, with stop bar tailpiece, 4 top hat knobs, and a 3 way selector switch with poker chip surround on the upper bass side bout.
-The tuners performed well, and while they weren’t Epiphone Deluxe or Grover, they performed well.
+The hardware selection on this Les Paul was exactly as we expected.
+A tune-o-matic bridge with stop bar tailpiece, 4 top hat knobs, and a 3-way selector switch with poker chip surround on the upper bass side bout.
+The tuners weren’t Epiphone Deluxe or Grover, but they performed well.
 Overall tuning stability was rock solid, too.

 Verdict: The Epiphone Les Paul Studio E1 was a favorite amongst the KGR staff during this roundup, and was the obvious pick for our Editor’s Choice.
-It delivers all the Les Paul looks, feel, and tones, and still leaves enough in your budget to buy a strap and some picks.
+It delivers all the Les Paul looks, feel, and tones, while still leaving enough in your budget to buy a strap and some picks.

 - Real Les Paul looks